British Rail Class 55: British Rail service

 The ultimate Deltic performance came on 2 February 1978 with a run on the 07:25 from Newcastle to King's Cross.
 In some respects, the run was set up (the driver was about to retire) but the speeds were record-breaking.
-The locomotive was 55 008 The Green Howards; it was hauling 10 coaches (343 tons gross), and on the leg from York to London it achieved a timing of 137 min 15 sec.
-This included various signal stops and other enforced speed reductions; the net time is estimated at 115 min 45sec, an average of 97 mph start to stop.
+The locomotive was 55008 The Green Howards; it was hauling 10 coaches (343 tons gross), and on the leg from York to London it achieved a timing of 137 min 15 seconds.
+This included various signal stops and other enforced speed reductions; the net time is estimated at 115 min 45 seconds, an average of 97 mph start to stop.
 The train achieved 113 mph on the flat between Darlington and York, 114 mph at Offord and 125 mph whilst descending Stoke Bank.